 All TNC drivers are required to carry a For-Hire Permit and display a TNC Vehicle Decal in Seattle, King County and SeaTac Airport.

 Lyft will submit an application on your behalf for your For-Hire Permit and TNC Vehicle Decal.
-Once approved, Lyft will send you an email and text message letting you know your permit and decal have been issued and are ready to be picked up from the King County Records and Licensing Services Office.
+Once approved, Lyft will send you an email and text message letting you know your permit and decal have been issued and will be emailed to your email address on file.

 Please note that For-Hire Permit applications can take up to 3 months to process.
 You are able to operate as a Lyft driver in Seattle and King County while your application is processing, but picking up passengers at SeaTac Airport may result in citations for lack of For-Hire Permit and/or TNC decal.